lcalcagni/Super-resolution-Generative-Adversarial-Network/README.md

 ## Installation

 The requirements are:
- 1. Python 3.6
+ Python 3.6
- 2. requirements.txt
+ requirements.txt

-1) First download the repository and install the requirements:
+1) First, download the repository and install the requirements:
 ```
 git clone https://github.com/lcalcagni/Super-resolution-Generative-Adversarial-Network
 cd Super-resolution-Generative-Adversarial-Network/